Disk space refers to the maximum amount of data that can be stored on a given disk drive, USB, or other data storage space devices.

 1. Is Disk Space The Same As Storage Space?

-Disk space and storage often refer to the same thing – hard drive storage.
+No, disk space is not the same as storage.
+However, disk space and storage often refer to the same thing – hard drive storage.

-However, storage is a more general term that can refer to any type of device or medium that is used to save data, including RAM, SSDs, USB flash drives, and optical disks.
+Storage is a more general term that can refer to any type of device or medium that is used to save data, including RAM, SSDs, USB flash drives, and optical disks.

 So, when people talk about “storage,” they could be talking about any of these things.